robot-aquila/kunit/README.md

 * The most critical issue is that KOS have a very unpleasant bug which appeared often when you coding TDD + OOP.
 In such case you run your test often and you have lot calls on stack.
-In case if you mistaked in variable name sometimes KOS cannot handle stack and that leads to KSP got stuck or chashed.
+In case if you mistaked in variable name sometimes KOS cannot handle stack and that leads to KSP chash.
 The problem is that situation cannot be easily reproduced in automated test.
 When we try then we get an expected KOS behavior.
 But we will keep trying.
 Project crash_cases directory contains description of issues.
 They are definitely bugs and do not related to object-oriented programming or unit testing only.
 They may appear any time you work kerboscript.
 KUnit developers informed KOS maintainers about that case and hope this kind of bugs will be fixed soon.

 * Don't make protected class attributes.
 Combination of inheritance and calling parent may lead to a mess with references.
-Making a shallow copy of parent protected interface mean you will get two independent copies of attributes if they are primitive types.
+Making a shallow copy of parent protected interface means you will get two independent copies of attributes if they are primitive types.
 Better to keep all properties private and use protected mutator/accessor to provide an access to them for derived classes.